 Prudential RideLondon Classique

-History of the Event
+History of the event

-The inaugural Prudential RideLondon Classique saw Kirsten Wild claim victory.
+The Prudential RideLondon Classique replaced the Prudential RideLondon Grand Prix criterium race in 2016.
+Kirsten Wild claimed victory.
 Read the 2016 race report here.

 At the inaugural Prudential RideLondon Grand Prix in 2013, Laura Trott – supported by her Team Wiggle Honda and Great Britain teammates Joanna Rowsell and Dani King – beat national criterium champion Hannah Barnes in a dramatic sprint finish on The Mall.
 Read the 2013 race report